apigee/api-platform-samples/README.md

 Simple scripts to help you deploy the sample API proxies and profiles that they rely on, including API products, developers, and apps.

-Set you Apigee API Platform account settings in `setenv.sh` ([Register for a free Apigee Edge account](http://eneterprise.apigee.com/signup))
+Set you Apigee API Platform account settings in `setenv.sh` ([Register for a free Apigee account](http://eneterprise.apigee.com/signup))

 To deploy a single sample, run `deploy.sh proxyName`, where `proxyName` is the name of the directory under `/sample-proxies` that contains the proxy you want to deploy.